Moedrian/contens_for_blogs/RaspberryPi/raspberrypi_centos_config.md

 ## 2. Boot it, connect it, and expand it

-1. Find an Ethenet cable and connect the pi to PC.
+1. Find an Ethernet cable and connect the pi to PC.
 2. Enable network sharing in Settings.
 3. Open some cmd software and type `arp -a`.
 4. Find the IP address corresponding to Pi's MAC.
 5. Start a ssh session, use `root@xxx.xxx.xxx.xxx` and the password is `centos`.
 6. `less README`, follow its advice, so just type `rootfs-expand`.
 Very user-friendly, isn't it?
-7. By the way, it's not a good idea to use root to log in, so I suggest reading [this file](../CentOSServer/secure_server.md) to add another user that has sudo privilege.
+7. By the way, it's not a good idea to use root to log in, so I suggest reading [this file](../ServerConfig/secure_server.md) to add another user that has sudo privilege.

 ## 3. Welcome to 1969, WiFi

 1. It seems that the newest version of ARM CentOS has resolved WiFi firmware distribution dilemma, so just type `systemctl start network.service` and, hola, WiFi is now enabled.
 2. Type `nmcli d` and wlan0 is here.
 3. Now type `nmtui` and choose `Activate a connection`, it's very easy to join the WiFi.
-4. Type `date`, damn it.
+4. After connecting to WiFi, type `sudo yum update -y` to update the system.
+5. Type `timedatectl list-timezones | grep Asia` to check the time zone, then, for example, type `sudo timedatectl set-timezone Asia/Shanghai` to set the proper time zone for your area.

 ## 4. Add a Real Time Clock to Raspberry Pi